dancornutt/Porsche944/07K_Swap.md

 </div>
   5.1) BBG kit sent an allen long socket with ball end.
 This tool is sweet and very much needed for installation of the lower pan.
 Use it.
   5.2) Apply 1.8-2mm bead of sealant to surface.
-  5.3) Install a few fasterners by hand so it doesn't slide around on you 5.4) Install rest of fasterners by hand
+  5.3) Install a few fasteners by hand so it doesn't slide around on you 5.4) Install rest of fasteners by hand
   5.5) Torque fasteners to 10 Nm
 6) Install lower chain cover
 <div style="text-align: center;">